Many-body bound states and induced interactions of charged impurities in a bosonic bath

 Compound systems consisting of impurities immersed in a quantum medium are of fundamental importance in quantum many-body physics.
 A few relevant examples in the solid-state realm are the Kondo effect~\cite{anderson1970}, transport of heavy impurities in a Fermi liquid~\cite{Rosch1999}, and pair formation~\cite{Alexandrov2011,scalapino2018}.
-Dressing the impurity particle with the low-energy excitations of the medium can lead to the emergence of a new quasi-particle called the polaron.
-Its physical realization in ultracold atomic setups offers a unique opportunity to dynamically control the system's parameters such as the interaction strength.
+Dressing the impurity particle with the low-energy excitations of the medium can lead to the emergence of a quasi-particle called the polaron.
+Its physical realization in ultracold atomic setups offers a unique opportunity to dynamically control the system's parameters, such as the interaction strength~\cite{ArdilaPRA2015,ArdilaPRA2016,Luis2019,Levinsen2021}.
 Atom-ion quantum systems~\cite{HarterCP14,CoteAAMOP16,TomzaRMP} hold the promise to study polaron physics in the so-called strong-coupling limit~\cite{CasteelsJLTP11}, owing to the long-ranged character of the two-body impurity-bath interaction.
 Furthermore, ionic impurities are an excellent platform for studying transport phenomena, as the charge can be easily detected and dragged with an external electric field~\cite{dieterle2020transport}.
-In contrast to the neutral case, novel transport properties due to macroscopic atomic dressing of the ion can be expected~\cite{GrossAP62}.
+In contrast to the neutral case, exotic transport properties due to macroscopic atomic dressing of the ion can be expected~\cite{GrossAP62}.
 Other quantum ion-atom-based simulation ideas include, e.g., the formation of lattice bipolarons with low effective mass~\cite{JachymskiPRR2020} and ion-induced interactions in Tomonaga-Luttinger liquids~\cite{Michelsen2019}.
+Furthermore, such setups can be relevant in the context of quantum simulation~\cite{Bissbort2013,Dehkharghani2017,JachymskiPRR2020}, quantum transport~\cite{CotePRL00,Mukherjee2019,Mostafa2019,ChristensenPRA2022}, as well as applications in quantum information processing~\cite{Hauke2010,Secker2016} and thermometry~\cite{oghittu2022}.
 A few experimental groups have recently attained the ultracold collisional regime in radio-frequency traps~\cite{Feldker2019,Schaetz_NAT21}.
-At the same time, ions are created in an ultracold gas by ionization of selected atoms from the bath~\cite{Ciampini2002,Kleinbach2018,Kroker2021} and their transport properties have been investigated~\cite{dieterle2020transport}.
+Alternatively, ions can be created in an ultracold gas by ionization of selected atoms from the bath~\cite{Kleinbach2018,Kroker2021}.